watertap-org/watertap/docs/technical_reference/unit_models/nanofiltration_ZO.rst

 Degrees of Freedom
 ------------------
-The zero-order NF model has 15 degrees of freedom that should be fixed for the unit to be fully specified.
+The zero-order NF model has at least 7 degrees of freedom that should be fixed for the unit to be fully specified.

-Typically, the following variables are fixed, in addition to state variables at the inlet:
+Typically, the following variables are fixed:
-    * membrane water permeability, A
+    * solvent mass flow rate at the inlet
+    * inlet temperature
+    * inlet pressure
-    * membrane salt permeability, B
+    * solvent volumetric flux of the membrane
     * permeate pressure

+There are 2 degrees of freedom for each solute in a given property model:
-    * membrane area
+    * solute rejection of the membrane

-On the other hand, configuring the RO unit to calculate concentration polarization effects, mass transfer coefficient, and pressure drop would result in 3 additional degrees of freedom.
-In this case, in addition to the previously fixed variables, we typically fix the following variables to fully specify the unit:

-    * feed-spacer porosity
-    * feed-channel height
-    * membrane length *or* membrane width *or* inlet Reynolds number
+    * solute mass flow rate at the inlet

+Note, when a set of solutes comprises ions and includes more than one ion pair, the solute rejection of one ion could be left unfixed to satisfy an electroneutrality constraint.
+In this case, the last degree of freedom can be eliminated by fixing membrane area.

 Model Structure
 ------------------
-This RO model consists of 2 ControlVolume0DBlocks: one for the feed-side and one for the permeate-side.
+This NF model consists of 1 ControlVolume0DBlock for the feed-side of the membrane and 1 StateBlock (properties_permeate) for the permeate exiting the NF membrane module.

-* The feed-side includes 2 StateBlocks (properties_in and properties_out) which are used for mass, energy, and momentum balances, and 2 additional StateBlocks for the conditions at the membrane interface (properties_interface_in and properties_interface_out).
+The feed-side includes 2 StateBlocks (properties_in and properties_out) which are used for mass and momentum balances.
-* The permeate-side includes 3 StateBlocks (properties_in, properties_out, and properties_mixed).
-The inlet and outlet StateBlocks are used to only determine the permeate solute concentration for solvent and solute flux at the feed-side inlet and outlet, while the mixed StateBlock is used for mass balance based on the average flux.

 Sets
 ----